signag/raspi-cam-srv/docs/features.md

 ### Camera Support

-- raspiCamSrv supports the currently available [Raspberry Pi Cameras](https://www.raspberrypi.com/documentation/accessories/camera.html), however AI features for the [AI Camera](https://www.raspberrypi.com/documentation/accessories/ai-camera.html) are currently not yet supported.
+- raspiCamSrv supports the currently available [Raspberry Pi Cameras](https://www.raspberrypi.com/documentation/accessories/camera.html).
+- **NEW**: With the [Raspberry Pi AI Camera](https://www.raspberrypi.com/documentation/accessories/ai-camera.html) (imx500), you can study inference of neural network models for specific tasks (Classification, Object Detection, Pose Estimation, Segmentation) within the Web UI of **raspiCamSrv** (see [AI Camera Support](./AiCameraSupport.md)).
 - CSI Cameras from other providers can be used as long as they are supported by Picamera2.
 - USB cameras connected through the Pi's USB ports are seamlessly integrated, however control options are limited, depending on their capabilities.

 ### Camera Management

 - raspiCamSrv can detect and use all **CSI** and **USB** cameras connected to a Raspberry Pi, as long as they are identified by Picamera2, which is usually the case.
-- One of these camaras must be selected as *Active Camera*.
+- One of these cameras must be selected as *Active Camera*.
 [Camera configuration](./Configuration.md) (e.g. stream size colour space or flipping) as well as [controls](./CameraControls.md) (e.g. focus, zoom/pan/tilt, exposure- and image-control) can be actively modified only for the *Active Camera*.
 - Another camera, if available, can be selected as *Second Camera* by [Multi Camera Control](./CamMulticam.md).
 - All settings for the *Active Camera* can be preserved before it is replaced by another camera (e.g. by switching cameras).
 They will be restored/applied when this camera is set as *Active Camera* or as *Second Camera*.